Sixth-generation fighter: Italy, Japan, UK

-France, Germany and Spain are also jointly working on a sixth-generation system.
-A test flight of a demonstrator is expected around 2027 and entry into service around 2040.
-Also called SCAF to avoid confusion with FCAS Tempest.

 Russia

 On 26 August 2013, Russia revealed it would proceed with development of a sixth-generation jet fighter.
 They say the aircraft will most likely be pilotless.
 However, they would not skip completing development of fifth-generation fighter projects, like the Sukhoi Su-57.

-Mikoyan PAK DP is a Russian program to develop a next generation interceptor aircraft to replace Mikoyan MiG-31.
+Mikoyan PAK DP is a Russian program to develop a next generation interceptor aircraft to replace the Mikoyan MiG-31.
 According to the Russian defense analyst Vasily Kashin, the aircraft would be considered as a 5++ or 6th generation fighter project.
 In January 2021, Rostec Corporation, the owner of Mikoyan, announced that the PAK DP had now entered the development phase, saying "Development of the next generation of interceptor fighters has already begun."

+Sweden

+In March 2024, the Swedish government gave SAAB a contract to explore the cost and feasibility of developing a sixth-generation fighter to replace the JAS 39 Gripen; officials aim to decide by 2031.